AnanthaRajuC/Reddit-Clone/README.md

 Add additional notes about how to deploy this on a live system

-## Built With

-  - [Contributor Covenant](https://www.contributor-covenant.org/) - Used for the Code of Conduct
-  - [Creative Commons](https://creativecommons.org/) - Used to choose the license

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.